barissimsek/interviewkit/README.md

 ## Optionals

-**Before start studying in those additional topics, master the fundamentals first.
-Once you feel confident with the them, you can gradually expand your knowledge.**
+**Before starting to study those additional topics, master the fundamentals first.
+Once you feel confident with them, you can gradually expand your knowledge.**

-Big tech companies usually conduct generic interviews and don't ask questions about the specific topics.
+Big tech companies usually conduct generic interviews and don't ask questions about specific topics.
 This might not be the case for many mid-size companies or startups.
-Whether they ask or not, if you are a L4+ SRE, you are supposed to know following topics as well.
+Whether they ask or not, if you are an L4+ SRE, you are supposed to know the following topics as well.

 * Containerization, https://youtu.be/gNRWP2K7h0s, Baris Simsek